mwebb33/slab_application_examples/sld4-sdk-extensions/third-party-hardware-drivers.md

 **Add required peripheral drivers from the TPHD extension**

-The SHTC3 Sensor has an I2C interface to communicate with the host microcontroller, you should check the required interface(s) needed by the external hardware you want to integrate the driver for.
+The SHTC3 Sensor has an I2C interface to communicate with the host microcontroller.
+You should check the required interface(s) needed by the external hardware you want to integrate the driver for.

 ![MikroE-SHTC3-pinout](doc/shtc3_pinout.png)

-* **STEP 1** Open the project configuration by double clicking on the *.slcp file in the folder of the project**
+* **STEP 1** Open the project configuration by double clicking on the *.slcp file in the project's folder.**
-* **STEP 2** Select the software components tab in the project configuration view
+* **STEP 2** Select the software components tab in the project configuration view.
-* **STEP 3** Enable the extension and clear the quality filters
+* **STEP 3** Enable the extension and clear the quality filters.
-* **STEP 4** Install the I2C wrapper from [Third Party Hardware Drivers] -> [Services] -> [mikroSDK 2.0 SDK - Peripheral Drivers] -> I2C
+* **STEP 4** Install the I2C wrapper from [Third Party Hardware Drivers] -> [Services] -> [mikroSDK 2.0 SDK - Peripheral Drivers] -> I2C.

 ![MikroE-SHTC3-i2c](doc/tphd_sw_mikrosdk_i2c.png)